pawlovskiii/web3_simple_storage/README.md

 ### Specification for using Rinkeby TestNet within deploy file

-Firstly go to [Infura](https://infura.io/) and create an account.
+1. Go to [Infura](https://infura.io/) and create an account.
 After that, you have to create a new project from which you need to get HTTPProvider.
+2. Here you can check [ChainID](https://chainlist.org/) for Rinkeby.
+3. You need to create a crypto wallet, I suggest [MetaMask](https://metamask.io/).

+   - Firstly extract **public key**, which is right below your account name in your MetaMask.
+   - Secondly, take out **private key**.
+Open MM, then click on the 3 vertical dots (_Accounts Options_), then _Account details_ and _Export Private Key_.

-Here you can check [ChainID](https://chainlist.org/) for Rinkeby.
-Public and private keys are in the Metamask account (remember to add **0x** at the beginning of the private key in the **.env** file).
+     Here remember to add **0x** at the beginning of the private key in the **.env** file, because it has to be in the hexadecimal version.

 ```python
 # for connecting to Rinkeby TestNet